 A Retroactive Withdrawal Form is required to withdraw from the University after close of business on the last day of instruction.
 The student must submit the Retroactive Withdrawal Petition, along with a type-written statement explaining their situation and any supporting documentation, to the Office of the University Registrar.
 The Grade Change Committee will review all Retroactive Withdrawal Petitions and make a decision based on the Academic Senate's Grade Change Committee Guidelines.

 Petitions may be obtained from the Office of the University Registrar's website.
-Reasons for seeking retroactive changes and withdrawals are medical problems, severe emotional difficulties, death or severe illness in the immediate family, etc. Petitions should include a detailed account of the problem, appropriate supporting documentation, and an adequate explanation of why the student did not pursue late drops or incompletes, and why a withdrawal was not taken during the quarter in which the problem occurred; see the General Catalog.
+Reasons for seeking retroactive changes and withdrawals are medical problems, severe emotional difficulties, death or severe illness in the immediate family, etc. Petitions should include a detailed account of the problem, appropriate supporting documentation, and an adequate explanation of why the student did not pursue late drops or incompletes, and why a withdrawal was not taken during the quarter in which the problem occurred.